lisaengineeringteam/homeassistantfrontend/gallery/src/pages/user-test/configuration-menu.markdown

 * More top level menu items for example logs.
 * What are settings and what not?
 Maybe better to name it `Configuration`
-* Devices are a first-class citizen in the domain of Home Assistant, and so shouldn't be tucked away in "Settings"
+* Devices are a first-class citizen in the domain of Third Eye, and so shouldn't be tucked away in "Settings"
-* Rename Developer tools (or make it only for Home Assistant developers)
+* Rename Developer tools (or make it only for Third Eye developers)
 * Separate administration (for instance creating users / adding lights etc) from development activities (creating automations and scripts)
 * Search Bar in Settings
 * Feature to put menu items in sidebar